 Here's the full list of Selection Index scores that qualified for National Merit Semifinalist.

-If you tested in Washington, DC or New Jersey, then the bar was especially high.
-You had to score at or above a 222.
-North Dakota, South Dakota, West Virginia, and Wyoming had the lowest cutoffs at 209.
-The average cutoff for all states was around 216.
+If you tested in Washington DC, then the bar was especially high.
+You had to score at or above a 224.
+North Dakota, Montana, and West Virginia had the lowest cutoffs at 207.
+The average cutoff for all states was 215.

-If you haven't taken the PSAT yet and are aiming for National Merit, you could aim to get a Selection Index score two to five points higher than the one on the list.
+If you haven't taken the PSAT yet and are aiming for National Merit, you should aim to get a Selection Index score 2-5 points higher than the cutoff score for your state.
 The reason you should aim a little higher is that qualifying scores can fluctuate a little from year to year.

 Based on these cutoffs, how can you figure out what section scores you need on the PSAT to qualify for National Merit?